apache/flink/docs/scala_shell_quickstart.md

 The shell will prebind the ExecutionEnvironment as "env", so far only batch mode is supported.

-The following example will execute the wordcount program in the scala shell:
+The following example will execute the wordcount program in the Scala shell:

 ~~~scala
 Flink-Shell> val text = env.fromElements("To be, or not to be,--that is the question:--","Whether 'tis nobler in the mind to suffer", "The slings and arrows of outrageous fortune","Or to take arms against a sea of troubles,")